sebastiantoh/tp/docs/UserGuide.md

 **Example**:

-Let's say that you successfully secured a lunch meeting with Alex Yeoh that is scheduled for 3 December 2020 12pm and lasts 90 minutes.
+Let's say that you successfully secured a lunch meeting with Alex Yeoh that is scheduled for 3 December 2020, 12pm, which lasts 90 minutes.
 Here's how you can add this new meeting into StonksBook:

  1. Type `contact find alex` in the **Command Box** and press <kbd>Enter</kbd>.
      - This is to identify the contact index corresponding to Alex Yeoh and can be skipped if you already know the